KimKyongWoo/api/API/index.md

 # Floor List
 ---

+{: .warning}
-This feature temporarily provides basic information on all levels managed by the organization and will be deleted in the future.
+> This feature temporarily provides basic information on all levels managed by the organization and will be deleted in the future.

 {: .get}
 > <dl>